 - In a medium sauce pot, bring 1 ¾ cup water to a boil with ¼ teaspoon of salt.

-- After cooking, turn off the heat, and allow the quinoa to sit (covered) for 5 minutes, before uncovering and fluffing.
-Allow to cool completely, about 15-20 minutes.
+- After 20 minutes, turn off the heat, and allow the quinoa to sit (covered) for 5 minutes, before uncovering and fluffing.

-- In a large bowl, combine the diced hearts of palm, pickles, tomatoes, onion, and red pepper.
+- In a large bowl, combine the diced hearts of palm, pickles, tomatoes, onion garlic, and red pepper.
 Mix in the cooled quinoa & set aside.

-- To make the dressing, combine the olive oil, lime juice, minced garlic, apple cider vinegar, sea salt & black pepper in a bowl and whisk together.
+- To make the dressing, combine the olive oil, lime juice, apple cider vinegar, sea salt & black pepper in a bowl and whisk together.

 - Pour over the quinoa and mix together.
 Add any more seasoning you may like & enjoy!